Indianapolis Motor Speedway: Early history

 The first event ever held at the speedway was a helium gas-filled balloon competition on Saturday, June 5, 1909, more than two months before the oval was completed.
 The event drew a reported 40,000 people.
 Nine balloons lifted off "racing" for trophies; a balloon by the name of Universal City won the race, landing 382 mi away in Alabama after spending more than a day aloft.
 The first motorsport event at the track consisted of seven motorcycle races, sanctioned by the Federation of American Motorcyclists (FAM), on August 14, 1909.
 This was originally planned as a two-day, 15-race program, but ended before the first day was completed due to concerns over suitability of the track surface for motorcycle use.
 These early events were largely planned by one of the top names in early auto racing promotion, Ernest Moross, who earned fame for his bold and sometimes outlandish barnstorming events at fairgrounds tracks with racing star Barney Oldfield.

 On August 19, 1909, fifteen carmakers' teams arrived at the track for practice.
 The track surface again became a concern with drivers being covered in dirt, oil, and tar and with ruts and chuckholes beginning to form in the turns.
 Speedway workers oiled and rolled the track prior to the gates opening to the public.
 Fifteen to twenty thousand spectators showed up, paying at the most $1 for a ticket.
+Louis Schwitzer won the first race held, a 5-mile, two lap event.
 Halfway through the first 250 mi event, race leader Louis Chevrolet was temporarily blinded when a stone smashed his goggles.
-Wilfred Bourque, driving in a Knox, suffered a suspected rear-axle failure resulting in his car flipping end over end on the front stretch before crashing into a fence post.
+William Bourque, driving in a Knox, suffered a suspected rear-axle failure resulting in his car flipping end over end on the front stretch before crashing into a fence post.
 Both he and his mechanic, Harry Halcomb, died at the scene.

 The first day of car racing resulted in four finishes and two land speed records, but concerns over safety led AAA officials to consider canceling the remaining events.
 Fisher promised the track would be repaired by the next day and convinced officials that the show should go on.
 The second day saw 20,000 spectators, no major incidents, and additional speed records broken.